 If you’re a borrower with student debt, no doubt you’ve heard the terms ‘refinancing’ and ‘consolidation’ a lot lately.
 Maybe you’ve come across articles lauding the benefits of these processes, or you have friends who have refinanced their loans.

-But… maybe you’re not really sure what the difference is between the two, or how you’d go about refinancing or consolidating your loans in the first place, and you’re not really sure where to turn.
+But… maybe you’re not really sure what the difference is between the two, or how you’d go about refinancing or consolidating your student loans in the first place, and you’re not really sure where to turn.

 Look no further!
 Here are three quick steps to help you decide whether refinancing or consolidation is the best option for you.